MC-21-300 successfully operated the first flight (Video)

 The first flight operated by MC-21-300

-The first MC-21-300 flight was operated at the Irkut Aviation Center test center, which is near the Siberian city of Irkutsk.
-It lasted 30 minutes and was run at an altitude of 1000 meters, with a speed of 300 km / h.
-The flight plan included stability control and aircraft control, as well as Pratt & Whitney PW1400G engine control.
+The first flight of the MC-21-300 was operated at the Irkut Aviation Center, near the Siberian city of Irkutsk.
+It lasted 30 minutes and took place at an altitude of 1000 meters, with a speed of 300 km / h.
+The flight plan included checking the stability and control of the aircraft, as well as checking the Pratt & Whitney PW1400G engines.

-A landing simulation was performed, then a low pass over the runway and the return to altitude.
+A landing simulation was performed, then a low-pass over the runway and return to altitude.
 "It is a common tactic for the first flights of new aircraft models," said an official at the Irkut Aviation Center.

-The aircraft was piloted by Oleg Kononenko, who declared: “mission accomplished.
-The flight took place normally, I did not encounter any problems ”.
-The co-pilot, Roman Taskayev, said that "the operating modes and the characteristics of the engines are verified, and they work perfectly".
+The aircraft was piloted by Oleg Kononenko, who stated: “mission accomplished.
+The flight went normally, I did not encounter any problems ".
+The co-pilot, Roman Taskayev, stated that "the modes of operation and the characteristics of the engines are checked, and they work perfectly".